 ‘A Touch of the Poet’ The Irish Rep’s Brilliant Revival Exceeds Its Wonderful Online Performance.
 Eugene O’Neill’s ‘Poet’ is Amazing Glorious Theater!

-What will Con’s self-hatred render and will he take down wife Nora and daughter Sara (the inimitable pairing of Kate Forbes and Belle Aykroyd) in his great internal classicist struggle?
+What will Con’s self-hatred render and will he take down wife Nora and daughter Sara (the inimitable pairing of Kate Forbes and Belle Aykroyd), in his great, internal classicist struggle?
 Will Con finally acknowledge and accept the beauty and enjoyment of being an Irishman with freedom and hope?
 Or will he continue to move toward insanity, encased in the sarcophagus image of a proper English gentleman?
 This is the identity he bravely fashioned as Major Cornelius Melody to destroy any smatch of Irish in himself.
-O’Neill’s answers in this truly great production of Poet are unequivocally intriguing.
+O’Neill’s answers in this truly great production of Poet are unequivocal, yet intriguing.

 Director Ciarán O’Reilly and the cast heighten our full attention toward Con’s conflict with the romantic ideal of himself and the present reality that will eventually drive him to a mental asylum or a hellish reconciliation with truth.
 All of the character interactions drive toward this apotheosis.
 The actors are tuned beautifully in their portrayals to magnify the vitality of this revelation.

-Nora (Forbes is authentic and likeable) is the handmaiden to Con’s process of dissolution.
+Nora (Forbes is authentic and likeable), is the handmaiden to Con’s process of dissolution.
 In order to fulfill her own glorified self-reflection and identity in loving this once admirable gentleman, she coddles him.
-Riding on the coattails of her exalted image of Con, she maintains beauty in her self-love, loving him in his past glory for after all, he chose to be with her.
+Riding on the coattails of her exalted image of Con, she maintains beauty in her self-love.
+She loves him in his past glory, for after all, he chose to be with her.
 So Nora must abide in his every word and deed to maintain her loyal happiness, taking whatever few, kind crumbs he leaves for her under the table of their marriage.
 As a result, she would never chide or browbeat Con to quit the poison that is killing him.

 Through the discussions of Jamie Cregan with Mick Maloy (James Russell), we learn that the “Major identity” caused Con to be thrown out of the British military and forced him to avoid disgrace by settling in America with Nora and Sara.
 We see it causes his decline into alcoholism, destroys his resolve and purpose in life, and dissipates him mentally.
 It is the image of pretension that caused the bad judgment to be swindled by the Yankee liar who sold him the unproductive Inn.
 Sadly, that image is the force encouraging the insulting, emotional monster that abuses his wife and daughter.
 And it is a negative example for Sara who treats him as a blowhard, tyrant fool to vengefully ridicule and excoriate about his class chauvinism, preening airs and economic excesses (he keeps a mare to look grand while riding).
 It is the Major’s persona which brings them to the brink of poverty.